olengs/Desktop-Pet/GarenaAI/README.md

 Voice selection is pinned with `FISH_TTS_REFERENCE_ID`. `FISH_TTS_BACKEND` chooses the Fish generation model, while `FISH_TTS_REFERENCE_ID` chooses the speaker voice.
 The demo config uses a public Fish voice ID so the desktop pet does not change voices between runs; replace it with another Fish voice/model ID if you want a different Mimo voice.

 For voice messages, `SendVoice` streams a transcript response as soon as STT finishes, then streams the final text/audio reply after AI generation.
 Text messages still use a single `SendText` response.
-The desktop client allows up to 25 seconds for each gRPC request.
+The desktop client's unary gRPC timeout is set in `DesktopPet/CMakeLists.txt` with `set(GARENA_PET_GRPC_TIMEOUT_SECONDS 120)`.

 ## Death Recap Feedback